roywong013/Data-Structure-Algorithm/algorithm/bit/bit-manipulation.md

 For every odd number, the rightmost bit will always be 1.
 We can check the rightmost bit for determining if the number provided is even.

 > See [isEven.js](./isEven.js) for coding details.

+#### isPositive

+This method is for determining if the number provided is positive.
+For every positive number, the leftmost bit is always `0` and negative number is `1`.
+However, if the number provided is zero or negative zero, it should still return `false`.

+> See [isPositive.js](./isPositive.js) for coding details.